MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning-content.md

 #### Storage

-**[Azure Blob Storage][blob-storage]** is used to store all images (input images, style images, and output images).
+**[Azure Blob Storage][blob-storage]** stores all the images (input images, style images, and output images).
 Azure Machine Learning integrates with Blob Storage so that users don't have to manually move data across compute platforms and blob storages.
 Blob Storage is also cost-effective for the performance that this workload requires.

 #### Trigger

-**[Azure Logic Apps][logic-apps]** is used to trigger the workflow.
+**[Azure Logic Apps][logic-apps]** triggers the workflow.
 When the Logic App detects that a blob has been added to the container, it triggers the Azure Machine Learning pipeline.
 Logic Apps is a good fit for this reference architecture because it's an easy way to detect changes to blob storage, with an easy process for changing the trigger.

-#### Preprocessing and postprocessing our data
+#### Preprocess and postprocess the data

 This reference architecture uses video footage of an orangutan in a tree.

 1. Use [FFmpeg][ffmpeg] to extract the audio file from the video footage, so that the audio file can be stitched back into the output video later.
 1. Use FFmpeg to break the video into individual frames.
-The frames will be processed independently, in parallel.
+The frames are processed independently, in parallel.
-1. At this point, we can apply neural style transfer to each individual frame in parallel.
+1. At this point, you can apply neural style transfer to each individual frame in parallel.
-1. One each frame has been processed, we need to use FFmpeg to restitch the frames back together.
+1. After each frame has been processed, use FFmpeg to restitch the frames back together.
-1. Finally we reattach the audio file to the restitched footage.
+1. Finally, reattach the audio file to the restitched footage.

 ### Components